revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-45. What is the difference between hashMap and hashSet in Java ?
+45. What is the difference between hashMap and hashSet in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)